ssoojeong/Baby_Video/README.md

 - **Notebook Path:** `./inference_code/inference.ipynb`

-This notebook is configured to support running inference for various models.
+This notebook is configured to support running inference for comparison models.

-Simply select the desired model and execute the respective cells to generate results.

 # Project Report: 240916